digitalhurricane-io/garble/README.md

 Improvements over original:

 - Ungarble stack traces in log files, outputting a new logfile
-- String obfuscation
+- String obfuscation by default
-- Garble only project code, not libraries, unless a flag is passed
+- Flags to include, exclude, or only garble certain packages
-- Improved differentiation between standard library code and project code
+- Flag to specify output path for garbled code for inspection

-- Ability to specify output path for garbled code for inspection
+You can run 'garble build' or 'garble ungarble' for complete usage and list of available flags

 Installation: